Refinancing an expensive existing loan into a new agreement

 What costs are incurred when refinancing?

-What documents do I need for a debt restructuring?
+What documents do I need for refinancing?

-How long does refinancing take?
+How long does a debt restructuring take?

-The process from application to the repayment of the old loan usually takes between one and three weeks.
+The process from submitting the application to the repayment of the old loan usually takes between one and three weeks.
 The duration depends on the speed of the banks involved and the completeness of your documents.

 Can I also refinance a loan with residual debt insurance?